StealthyAD/Standify/README.md

 Installation
 --------------------

-1. Copy 'SpotMusic.lua' to %appdata%\Stand\Lua Scripts
+1. Copy 'Standify.lua' to %appdata%\Stand\Lua Scripts
 2. Copy 'lib' and 'store' folder into %appdata%\Stand\Lua Scripts
 3. Done and enjoy your music.